Andromeda-crypto/social-handshake/README.md

 - LocalStorage API for persistent progress tracking
 - Responsive CSS with glassmorphism effects
 - No external dependencies for core functionality
+- Compliant design that respects platform terms of service